steeles/WC_sequence/README.md

 ____
 #### Completed

+[ us 2]
+For everything interesting we want with feature selectivity, each unit has to have its own tuning curve.

+[us 13]
+how do i deliver same stim to different tuning efficiently? stim generator function, static method. maybe a class method?

 [us 6]
 stimuli superclass

 [us 12]
 rpt stim maker

 [us 1]
 I could make an input A guy take all the inputs and NMDA-inhibit _itself_ now we have habituated inputs and a baby new network

 [us 3]
 Which means stim should have an absolute reference, even if it's an index